Whenever I wear a tulle skirt, I just can’t feel more feminine and refreshing with its elegant yet playful design!

 Let’s have a quick recap first.

-- Avoid tulle skirt with more than 2 layers to minimize the bulk
+- Avoid tulle skirts with more than 2 layers to minimize the bulk

 - Wear a monochrome outfit to elongate your body figure

-- Avoid floor-length tulle skirt to look taller
+- Avoid floor-length tulle skirts to look taller

 - Wear a Corset belt with a tutu dress to accentuate your curves